open-ipcamera/open-ipcamera/README.txt

 # along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 # 2. COMPATIBILITY: Script known to work with following configurations (but might work with others)
-# - OS Version:	Raspbian "Stretch"
+# - OS Version:	Raspbian "Stretch" 9.6
 # - Pi Model:	3B+ and Pi Zero W
 # - Cameras:	Picams 1.3 and 2.1

 # 3. SCRIPT PREREQUISITES:
-# - DHCP IP addressing: If the camera can just catch an address it will configure the rest of the networking
+# - DHCP IP addressing: If camera can just catch an address it will configure the applications with the right IPv/6 addresses automatically
 # - Internet connection (wired or Ethernet)
 # - USB flash drive formatted for EXFAT filesystem
-# - Dropbox Account Access Token: My script copies images from the Pi's local USB storage into cloud via Dropbox API.
-See "DROPBOXACCESSTOKEN" variable in script for further info
+# - Dropbox Account Access Token: My script copies images from Pi local USB storage to a Dropbox account in Cloud via Dropbox API.
+#   See "DROPBOXACCESSTOKEN" variable in "pi-cam-config.sh" for further details

 # 4. OPTIONAL FUNCTIONALITY:
 # -  To receive email alerts for motion detection events an SMTP server with both an MX and PTR DNS record to relay alert emails from the Pi
+# -  Either use your own SMTP server to relay alerts or a PAID business Gmail hosted mail account.

 # 5. SCRIPT FEATURES:
 # - Automatically configures camera IP address in configuration files